hikeventures/hikeventures.github.io/_posts/2015-03-04-best-trekking-and-snowshoeing-poles.markdown

 ---

 ## Differences between trekking and snowshoeing poles
 I would say that the main difference between snowshoe and hiking poles is the possibility to add a snow basket to the poles and to expand or shorten the poles while wearing gloves.
-My preference as the best trekking and snowhoeing poles goes towards the [MSR Flight 3](http://www.backcountry.com/msr-flight-3-trekking-pole).
+My preference as the best trekking and snowhoeing pole goes towards the [MSR Flight 3](http://www.backcountry.com/msr-flight-3-trekking-pole).

 ---